MercuryWorkshop/anuraOS/documentation/Anura-API.md

 ## anura.platform

 > [!IMPORTANT]
-> The platform API is still in development and is subject to change at any time.
+> This API is still in development and is subject to change at any time.

 This API provides information about the platform that Anura is running on.